General Requirements for Degree Programs

 - complete all the requirements for their degree program prior to Commencement, and settle their financial obligations to the College before the Monday preceding Commencement.
 Even though a student may complete the required work immediately following Commencement or during the succeeding summer, her or his degree will not be conferred nor a diploma awarded retroactively.

-- earn, at the very least, eight of their final 10 course credits in term-courses taken on the Cornell College campus from Cornell College faculty members unless granted permission by the Academic Standing Committee to participate in (1) a Combined Degrees Program, (2) an off-campus program approved by Cornell, or (3) an off-campus independent study supervised by a Cornell faculty member.
-Students who are admitted or readmitted with senior standing (23 or more course credits) must complete at least eight term credits at Cornell.
-If they intend to be graduated in fewer than 10 terms, at least six of the eight term credits must be earned in courses numbered in the 300s or 400s, exclusive of all such courses in English as a Second Language.
+- earn, at the very least, eight of their final 10 course credits in Blocks taken on the Cornell College campus from Cornell College faculty members unless granted permission by the Academic Standing Committee to participate in (1) a Combined Degrees Program, (2) an off-campus program approved by Cornell, or (3) an off-campus independent study supervised by a Cornell faculty member.
+Students who are admitted or readmitted with senior standing (23 or more course credits) must complete at least eight course credits at Cornell.
+If they intend to be graduated in fewer than 10 Blocks, at least six of the eight course credits must be earned in courses numbered in the 300s or 400s, exclusive of all such courses in English as a Second Language.
 (See also Credit by Transfer, Paragraph 6.)

 - be recommended by formal vote of the Faculty and approved by the Board of Trustees on the basis of their satisfactory academic achievement and good campus citizenship, in accordance with the bylaws of the college.